widdowquinn/Teaching/Comparative_Genomics_and_Visualisation/VM_setup/README.md

 $ cd ~/Teaching/Comparative_Genomics_and_Visualisation/VM_setup
 ```

-The installation for each application and tool, where possible, is handled by a `Makefile`.
+The installation for activity data, and for each application and tool (where possible) is handled by a `Makefile`.
 There are two `Makefile`s: one for CentOS, and one for Ubuntu, as they use different package managers.
 Be sure to follow the instructions for your choice of operating system:

 #### CentOS